 Our concepts: iowec & iswec

-iowec - Intentium offshore wave energy converter: This wave energy project was formally started in 2007 by Intentium as.
+iowec - Intentium offshore wave energy converter: This project was formally started in 2007 by Intentium as.
+It is focused on offshore and long-crested wave conditions, in high-energy seas.
 The concept is characterized by a long float moored to a front buoy and stabilized with its longest side normal to the incoming and dominant wave front.
-The float is again connected to a double-acting water pump with a buoyancy controlled water anchor attached at the lower end.
-The PTO has analogy with hydro power, and consists of accumulator, water turbine and generator.
+The float is connected to a double-acting water pump, with a buoyancy controlled water anchor attached at the lower end.
+The PTO has analogy with hydro power, and uses a water turbine connected to a generator.
 The concept is international patent pending through WO2011065841A1.
 Since start-up it has been conducted internal model tank testing and carried out several external feasibility studies by e.g. FugroOCEANOR and NTNU.
-Most recent and important studies are a numerical analysis by Sintef Marintek in 2011, and model testing in 2012 in the deep wave basin at Aalborg University through the EU FP7 project MARINET.
+Among the studies, are a numerical analysis by Sintef Marintek in 2011, and model testing in 2012 in the deep wave basin at Aalborg University through the EU FP7 project MARINET.
 The concept is a results of the company’s design guidelines.

 The various parts of this concept include:- Wide stabilized main float